-While each country will probably have their quirks, there seem to be five main areas of difference.
+While each country will probably have its quirks, there seem to be five main areas of difference.

 First impressions can help or taint negotiations.
 If you greet someone correctly, it will get you started on the right foot.
 It is surprising how many variations there are in greetings.
 In America, a firm handshake with good eye contact is expected, and most people are fine being addressed by their first name.